Jayy268/Malnutrition-Risk-Prediction/README.md

 - **Feature Engineering:** Selected and transformed features for optimal model performance.
 - **Ensemble Model:** Built a Voting Classifier combining Random Forest, XGBoost, and KNN.
 - **High Accuracy:** Achieved over **90% accuracy**, outperforming baseline models by 59%.
-- **Interactive Deployment:** Deployed using Gradio for easy use by non-technical users.
+- **Interactive Deployment:** Deployed using Gradio for easy use by frontline healthcare workers.

+## Download the Trained Model
+The trained model file is available under the [GitHub Release](https://github.com/Jayy268/Malnutrition-Risk-Prediction/releases/tag/v1.0).
+Download it and place it inside the `models/` folder before running the notebook or launching the Gradio app.